spring4d/benchmark/README.md

 - does not compile on < 10.1 - I went a bit fancy with helpers that were broken before
 - exception when calculating complexity but had a test with n=0

 The content of the README is mostly copied from the Google Benchmark project with some first modifications to show the correct Syntax in Delphi.

 I developed and tested with Delphi 10.4.2 but I am aiming to target XE7 and higher.
 The syntax for the benchmark code is using inline variables.
 If on an older version the loop variable needs to be of type `TState.TValue`.
 I tested on Windows 10 but it should run on all Windows versions Delphi supports.
 At some point I might add Linux support.
 Not sure about other platforms though.

+Please feel free to open issues for questions or bugs you encounter.
+Happy benchmarking!

 A library to benchmark code snippets, similar to unit tests.
 Example: